-Unfortunately psoriasis is not something that we can hide or cover, it is visible and noticeable when a person looks at you.
+Psoriasis is not something that we can hide or cover, it is visible and noticeable when a person looks at you.
 This can be hard to deal with and speak about.
-However at Salcura we don't shy away from talking about our skin nor does Jude!
+However at Salcura we don't shy away from talking about our skin nor does the lovely Jude from @judeavrilduncan!
 That's why this Psoriasis month, we wanted to take this opportunity to spread awareness about the condition and show support for those who have been affected by it.
 In this dedicated psoriasis blog, Jude tells us how she has learned to understand and support her skin.

 Tell us about you and your skin journey?